Becoming a State Park

 A Foundation Is Laid

-Dr. Dial co-authored a book with UNCP history professor David Eliades titled The Only Land I Know about Henry Berry Lowrie and his band in their guerilla-style skirmishes with the White Militia in the hamlets, forests, and swamps around the river during and after the War Between the States.
-Chaos ruled both parties in the form of murder, kidnappings and robbery until shortly before February, 1982 when Lowry disappeared.
-Apparently, the $12,000 reward for his capture was never claimed.
+Dr. Dial co-authored a book with UNCP history professor David Eliades titled The Only Land I Know about Henry Berry Lowrie and his band in their guerilla-style skirmishes with the White Militia in the hamlets, forests, and swamps around the river during and after the Civil War.
+Chaos ruled both parties in the form of murder, kidnappings and robbery until shortly before February, 1872 when Lowry disappeared.
+Apparently, the $12,000 reward for his capture in 1872, raised from $300 in 1866, was never claimed.
+The remaining band members were hunted down by men hungry for revenge and reward money.

 LRBC Builds Support